 Desired outcome Chosen action/approach Estimated impact: Did you meet the success criteria?
 Include impact on pupils not eligible for PP, if appropriate.
-Lessons learned (and whether you will continue with this approach) Cost Raising attendance of disadvantaged students in line with their peers in school and nationally.
-Close tracking of attendance & Deputy Headteacher time Timely intervention Multi-agency working Overall school attendance 2017-2018 - 96.26% (National Average 95.60%) Pupil Premium 2017-2018 - 94.84% (National Average 93.50%) 1 student received a fully funded bus pass and taxis were provided when needed to ensure there were no barriers to attendance.
-Deputy Head in charge of Attendance and Attendance Officer have tracked attendance closely and ensured that students in danger of dropping below 95% are highlighted to PP lead and action taken in accordance with Attendance Policy.
+Lessons learned (and whether you will continue with this approach) Cost Raising attendance of disadvantaged students in line with their peers in school and nationally. in attendance & Deputy Headteacher time Timely intervention (National Average 95.60%) Pupil Premium 2017-2018 - 94.84% (National Average dropping below 95% are highlighted to PP lead and action take accordance with Attendance Policy.
+This has been successful in Deputy Head in charge of Attendance and Attendance Officer have tracked attendance closely and ensured that students in danger of dropping below 95% are highlighted to PP lead and action taken in accordance with Attendance Policy.
 This has been successful in raising attendance for disadvantaged students and will be continued. £865